USGS-SDM/usgs_datatools/readme.md

 # USGS Data Tools

-A python package to assist with data management best practices.
-Currently it supports functionality with the USGS Digitial Object Identifier Tool but will soon expand to more tools.
+An in-progress python package to assist with data management best practices.
+This package is more tailored for internal functionality however it would be great to include more capabilities for general data management processes.

+##### USGS Digital Object Identifer Tool (internal)

+✅ Create DOI

+✅ Get a DOI

+✅ Update a DOI

+##### Datacite

+✅ Query DOI

+##### Metadata Parser

+✅ Validate local XML file

 ### Quick Start